 Eight different instructions are possible with the three-bit instruction register.
-All combinations are listed in Instruction Codes on page 16.
-Three of these instructions are listed as RESERVED and must not be used.
+All combinations are listed in Instruction Codes on page 17.
+Do not use three of these instructions that are listed as RESERVED.
 The other five instructions are described in this section in detail.

 Instructions are loaded into the TAP controller during the Shift-IR state when the instruction register is placed between TDI and TDO.
 During this state, instructions are shifted through the instruction register through the TDI and TDO pins.
-To execute the instruction after it is shifted in, the TAP controller must be moved into the Update-IR state.
+To execute the instruction after it is shifted in, move the TAP controller into the Update-IR state.